daogunkoya/TaskMasterPro/README.md

 ## Project Management Tool (API)

-This project is a robust project management tool developed using Laravel, employing various design patterns like Repository, Event-Driven, Observer, and Strategic, aiming to enable efficient collaboration among users on projects, task management, progress monitoring, and status tracking. it also incorporate Sail, Passport for Authentication , Redis to manage Queue job
+This project is a robust project management tool developed using Laravel, employing various design patterns like Repository, Event-Driven, Observer, Service and Dependency Injection,  and Strategic, aiming to enable efficient collaboration among users on projects, task management, progress monitoring, and status tracking. it also incorporate Sail, Passport for Authentication , Redis to manage Queue job

 ### Setup